 Firstly, they pushed the whole Pay-Per-View back by two and a half months before a row opened up over the paychecks.
 Jones wanted compensation for waiting.
 In the end, the pair of former heavyweight champions worked it out.

-But not only what’s gone on in the public eye is effecting the show.
+But not only what’s gone on in the public eye is affecting the show.
 A brush with the law for a YouTuber scheduled to appear on the bill threatened a significant portion of interest.

 Having a video presenter on the bill is seen as essential these days due to the lack of interest in boxing from the younger TikTok generation.